instadeepai/jumanji/docs/environments/jobshop.md

 - There may be scenarios where waiting to schedule a job via one or more no-op(s) ultimately minimises the makespan.

 ## Reward
-The reward function is configurable, but defaults to a dense reward where -1 is given for each time step.
-Another natural choice would be a sparse reward function with a reward of minus the episode length.
+The reward setting is dense: a reward of `-1` is given each time step if none of the termination criteria are met.
+An episode will terminate in any of the three scenarios below:

-An episode will terminate in any of the following three scenarios:
+- **Finished schedule**: all operations for every job have been processed.
-- The schedule has finished: all operations for every job have been processed.
+- **Illegal action:** the agent ignores the action mask and takes an illegal action.
-- The agent ignores the action mask and does an illegal action.
+- **Simultaneously idle:** all machines are inactive at the same time.

-- All machines are idle and do a no-op at the same time.
+If all machines are simultaneously idle or the agent selects an invalid action, this is reflected in a large penalty in the reward.
+This would be `-num_jobs * max_num_ops * max_op_duration` which is a higher bound on the makespan, corresponding to if every job had `max_num_ops` operations and every operation had a processing time of `max_op_duration`.

 ## Registered Versions 📖
 - `JobShop-v0`